Alpheus-godswill1/resume/README.md

 	//////////////////////////////////////////////////////
 	 -->

-# Just ran across this awesome template and decided to use it for my data-entry skill set
+# Just ran across this awesome template and decided to use it for my portfolio